 The ambition of this project is to establish itself as a major summer artistic event for the region, offering Geneva, its inhabitants and its many national and international visitors an outdoor exhibition of high-caliber during the whole summer.
 Initiated and organized by artgenève in collaboration with MAMCO (Geneva’s contemporary art museum) and the City of Geneva, the Biennial is curated by Balthazar Lovay, former director of Fri Art Kunsthalle, Fribourg.

-In 2020, the Biennale will present some thirty artist’s projects, most of them produced specifically for the exhibition.
-Sculpture Garden will take place in three magnificent public spaces particularly popular during the summer period: Parc des Eaux-Vives, Parc La Grange, and Quai Gustave-Ador.
-Several events such as after-work cocktails, conferences bringing together personalities from the art world, and performative evenings will regularly animate the event.
-A mediation program will also be proposed.
+In 2020, the Biennial will present some thirty artworks, most of them produced specifically for the exhibition.
+Sculpture Garden will take place in three magnificent public spaces particularly popular during the summer: Parc des Eaux-Vives, Parc La Grange and Quai Gustave-Ador.
+Several events, such as after-work cocktails, conferences bringing together personalities from the art world, and evenings of performance will regularly animate the proceedings.

 For its second edition, this exhibition breaks new ground, honoring new and original productions, the creations of young artists and works that are hybrids of design, architecture and art.
 Fountains, benches, architectural constructions, flags and mobiles–conceptual, political, participative works, they draw the contours of new horizons for thinking about sculpture today.

 The exhibition has been shaped by an attitude of humility toward the natural elements and the parks when considering relationships of scales and proportions.
 These parks are appreciated for their vast dimensions and the height of their oldest sequoias, but they are just as full of elements that are less perceptible at first glance, such as the subtle constituents of their ecosystems or the invisible logistics that ensure their functioning.